Tax district OK'd for new hospital | Local | Journal Gazette

 DAVE GONG | The Journal Gazette

-Although a new Tax Increment Financing District encompassing Lutheran Heath Network’s new downtown hospital was approved, some members of the Fort Wayne City Council expressed concerns about the timing of the request and the designation’s impact on city tax revenue.
+Although a new tax increment financing district encompassing Lutheran Health Network's new downtown hospital was approved, some members of the Fort Wayne City Council expressed concerns about the timing of the request and the designation's impact on city tax revenue.

 Tax increment financing districts capture property tax revenue generated within a specific area.
 Those funds can then be used for improvements within the district itself.